Leon-2802/Neotopia_Railways_Navigator/README.md

 ### Frontend:
 - Start with Login page for user authentication and save users in db
+- Why is an error returned when creating new user?

 ### Database:
 - Plan further tables